bharathkreddy/nodetestbuilds/README.md

     - Survives container shudown and restartrs.
     - Can be shared across containers.
     - Changes to this location is reflected real time in container.
+    - use annonymous volumes with Bind Monuts to not let all folders in image being overwritten by local file system in bind mount ex. if we use bind mount for local/appcode:/app and want to preserve a file specify that file as anonymous volume.
+Docker allways gives preference to most detailed filepath(longest file path)

 ### This app uses Named Volumes to persist the data.

 # ARGuments & ENVironment Variables
+We should never bake secrets into any image as anyone would be able to see using docker history image_name.

 ### ENV : is available at run time.
 1. Change the docker file to define ENV (see line 13).